Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 If you’ve been running your agency for a while, you know that ups and downs are a part and parcel of business.
 Market conditions can change, outside events can affect demand, and sometimes, growth stalls simply due to cyclical reasons.

 As a serious business owner, you should perennially be preparing for such inevitable downturns.
-Even as you marshall resources towards growth, it’s also important to create a contingency plan when things go south.
+Even as you marshall resources toward growth, it’s also important to create a contingency plan when things go south.

 At the same time, you must structure your agency to be more resilient (or what Nicholas Nassim Taleb calls “antifragile”).
 A few changes in how you operate can make you more recession-proof.